bfontaine/homer/README.md

 It’ll start `mycommand args ...` in a daemonized processus and print its PID.

-Type `homer -h` to see all available options as well as usage examples.
+Type `homer -h` or `man homer` to see all available options as well as usage examples.

 ### Features